+Property Name Details

+Description

+(For Wave designer dashboards only.)
+Specifies the string of grouping and measure fields to display in the widget.
+Fields must be enclosed in square brackets.
+By default, all groupings are included.

+Example This example displays the value for the Account.
+Type dimension, Account.
+Billing Country dimension, and Amount measure.

+"displayTemplate": "[Account.Type] - [Account.BillingCountry] ([avg_Amount])"

+documentId Type String

+Available for This Widget

+• image

+Exposed in the Dashboard Designer's User Interface Yes

+Description

-Property Name Details Exposed in the Dashboard Designer's User Interface Description The destination type of a link.
-Possible values are: • dashboard - a saved dashboard • explore - an unsaved, active exploration session of the lens lens - a saved lens Default is lens. documentId Type String Available for This Widget • image Exposed in the Dashboard Designer's User Interface Description The 15-character document Id of the image file that you want to apply as the background.
+The 15-character document Id of the image file that you want to apply as the background.
 To ensure security, the image file must be uploaded to Salesforce as a document and the Externally Available Image option must be selected.
 If this option is not selected or the referenced document is not an image, the image doesn't show up in the widget.
 Default is null.

-This example image widget (image 1) displays an image with ID 015R000000DClP. "image_1": { "type": "image", "parameters": { "documentId": "015R000000DClP", "fit": "stretch", "alignmentX": "center", "alignmentY": "center" } dualAxis Type Boolean Available for These Widgets • chart (only when visualizationType is combo) Exposed in the Dashboard Designer's User Interface Yes Indicates whether to include an axis for each of the two measures (true) or not (false).
+Example This example image widget (image_1) displays an image with ID 015R000000DClP.

+"image_1": { "type": "image", "parameters": { "documentId": "015R0000000DClP", "fit": "stretch", "alignmentX": "center", "alignmentY": "center" }

+dualAxis Type Boolean

+Available for These Widgets

+chart (only when visualizationType is combo)

+Exposed in the Dashboard Designer's User Interface Yes